munificent/game-programming-patterns/book/dirty-flag.markdown

 <aside name="decoupling">

-It's interesting how much of software architecture is just intentionally engineering a little slippage.
+It's interesting how much of software architecture is intentionally engineering a little slippage.

 </aside>

 To do this, we add a flag to each object in the graph.
 When the local transform changes, we set it.
 When we need the object's world transform, we check the flag.
-If it's set, we calculate the world transform then and clear the flag.
+If it's set, we calculate the world transform and then clear the flag.
 The flag represents, "Is the world transform out of date?"
 For reasons that aren't entirely clear, the traditional name for this "out-of-date-ness" is "dirty".
 Hence: *a dirty flag*.